durr1602/gyoza/docs/source/configuration.rst

 high-confidence variants (which does not preserve neither barcode-level nor codon-level information).

+Please do not include any index column in the file.
+Whether the file is actually compressed or not is not relevant, as long as the file is properly named (ending with ``.csv.gz``).

 .. _norm-gen:

 Normalization with the number of cellular generations